-As determined by the IOR, the student will receive an N grade for the course if all assignments and the corrective action process are not completed successfully within 14 days after the last day of rotation at 11:59pm (with the exception of the Attending Evaluation).
+There is no Corrective Action offered on this course.
+As determined by the Instructor of Record, the student will receive an N grade for the course if all assignments are not completed successfully by (the Tuesday) two days after the last day of rotation at 11:59pm (with the exception of the Attending Evaluation).
 Additionally, a letter of unprofessional behavior for late submission of assignments will be sent to the MSUCOM Spartan Community Clearinghouse.